jupita-io/ios/README.md

 # Jupita Swift SDK
-This SDK is developed for iOS using Swift 5.4, and utilizes `URLSession` in order to create the required API call requests.
+This SDK is developed for iOS using Swift 5.4 and utilizes `URLSession` in order to create the required API call requests.
 This library will allow you to make the required `dump` API calls with Jupita.
 API call is made asynchronously, thus there are event listeners available to handle the API results.

 ## Overview
 Jupita is an API product that provides deep learning powered touchpoint analytics.
-Within the SDK documentation, `type` refers to which user the utterance is from. `type` 0 = `TOUCHPOINT`, and `type` 1 = `INPUT`, although these labels are handled by the SDK.
+Within the SDK documentation, `type` refers to which user the utterance is from. `type` 0 = `TOUCHPOINT` and `type` 1 = `INPUT`, although these labels are handled by the SDK.

-The required parameters for the APIs include setting `type`, along with assigning an `touchpointID` + `inputID` to be passed - how this is structured or deployed is completely flexible and customizable.
+The required parameters for the APIs include setting `type` along with assigning a `touchpointID` + `inputID` to be passed, how this is structured or deployed is completely flexible and customizable.
 Please note when assigning the `touchpointID` that no data will be available for that particular touchpoint until the touchpoint has sent at least 1 utterance via the `dump` API.

 ## APIs